LeoHChen/HarmonyVultrNode/README.md

 # Harmony Vultr Node Guide

-Automic deployment guide for a Harmony Node running on Vultr.
+Automatic deployment guide for a Harmony Node running on Vultr.
 With following these steps you should have a node up running pretty fast.

 The Vultr CLI is a command-line interface for managing Harmony Foundation or Pangaea Nodes.
 It is installed on your local computer/laptop, and will automatically create and update machines for you on Vultr.